 gcloud container operations wait OPERATION_ID

 Node pools are recreated one-by-one, and each has its own operation.
-If you have multiple node pools, you can use the above instructions to poll each operation.
+If you have multiple node pools, use these instructions to poll each operation.

 Update API clients